 With the Music app, you can play music files from your computer or you can buy and download music from the Xbox Marketplace.

 NOTE:The Music app does not play traditional music CDs.
-To listen to songs from your music discs using the Music app, the disc tracks must be converted to files.
-Use Windows Media Player to convert the tracks on your music discs to music files such as WMA or MP3.
+To listen to songs from your CDs using the Music app, the disc tracks must be converted to files.
+Use Windows Media Player to convert the tracks on your music CDs to music files such as WMA or MP3.
 These files can then be played by the Music app.